bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/README.md

 5. My editor sure is complaining a lot about something called "lint."
 6. I keep losing track of my variables, I guess I should name them better?

+I also tried to do it with recursion instead of a stack, in `graph_rec`, but I got even more stuck.
+It was running forever so I tried adding a thing to keep track of vertices, and now I just get an error message.
+Please try to fix this too if you can, or at least give me some pointers on what I should be doing.

 I'm still trying to learn this stuff, so please don't just fix the code for me.
 Let me know in the `Answers.md` file where my bugs are and what you did to fix them, so I can have an easier time watching out for them next time.
 Oh and don't